 - If and how the commission rate changes: Commission rates often adjust depending on how much of a quota a sales rep meets or the time of year that the sales rep closes a deal.
 If the rate decreases or increases at any point or for any reason, define that clearly and deliver the information to your salespeople regularly.

 We can help you manage your sales commission plan and free up the resources you need to prepare and distribute the information your team needs to be successful.
-Drop us a line or set up a free demo and we’ll walk you through what we can do for you and your sales team.
+Contact us or set up a free demo and we’ll walk you through what we can do for you and your sales team.